GitHub Logo HIP-540: Change Or Remove Existing Keys From A Token

 Language

-First, let’s address important language to set a clear distinction between “removed” and “invalid”.
+First, let’s address important language to set a clear distinction between “removed” and “unusable”.

 • “Lower privilege key” refers to all keys you can set for a token except for the admin key, which is a high privilege key.
 In other words, the KYC, freeze, pause, wipe, supply, fee schedule, and metadata keys are considered low privilege keys.

-• “Removed” refers to not setting a key or setting it to “no key”.
+• “Absent” refers to not setting a key or removing it using an update with the empty KeyList.
 If a key is absent, the token is considered immutable for that key.
 For example, if the freeze-key is absent when the token is created, then even the admin cannot create a freeze-key later on.

 User stories